-Rhodiola rosea is a plant that grows in high altitudes in Norway, Sweden, Finland, Iceland, China, Mongolia, Russia, and Tibet.
+Rhodiola rosea, also known as Golden root and Roseroot, is a plant that grows in high altitudes in Norway, Sweden, Finland, Iceland, China, Mongolia, Russia, and Tibet.
 Rhodiola has been traditionally used to treat symptoms of stress and sickness in the harsh Siberian climate.
 Rhodiola is commonly used today for increasing energy levels and decreasing mental fatigue.

 stimulant, adaptogenic, anxiolytic, memory enhancement, neurotrophic, analgesic, antidepressant, anti-inflammatory, cardiovascular support, antioxidant, hepatoprotective

 The statements made on this website have not been evaluated by the FDA (U.S. Food & Drug Administration).
 Our products are not intended to diagnose, cure or prevent any disease.
 For education and research purposes only.
 Customers must be over 18 years of age to purchase anything from this site.
-Research all items before using.
+Do not take any herb if under the age of 18, pregnant, or nursing a baby (or an adult for that matter), or if you have any known or suspected medical conditions, and/or taking prescription drugs or over-the-counter medications.
+Research all items before using them.